Capture and edit stunning images with Adobe Lightroom Mobile camera and photo editing app (and even selectively edit just parts of your photos!

 The editing tools, like simple sliders for temperature, tint, vibrance, saturation, contrast, highlights, shadows, and exposure, are easy to use for even a novice photo editor.

 The best part, however, is that I’m able to make simple edits like these to photos — or just portions of photos — on the fly, from my smartphone.
-90% of the edits I make in Lightroom Mobile are to portions of an image.
+90% of the edits I make in Lightroom Mobile are to small portions of an image.

 Here’s a peek at how it works: